 She and Louis were famously unable to consummate their marriage, and when she gave birth to her first daughter, it was suggested by her political rivals and the anti-Austrian faction at court that the child was not actually the king’s offspring.
 It was one of the many egregious lies that were spread about Marie Antoinette as she became the scapegoat for all of France’s socioeconomic and military problems.
 The most often believe and most often repeated myth about Marie Antoinette is that she said “Let them eat cake” when told of how French peasants were starving.
 Via a deliberate campaign of misinformation, she was made the figurehead for aristocratic French excesses and hatred of the queen became a rallying-point for revolutionaries.

 Interestingly, there remains a heir to the defunct French throne; Louis Alphonse of Bourbon, Duke of Anjou is a direct descendant of Louis XIV.
 If the French ever wanted a king back to act as a royal figurehead then Louis Alphonse would “rule” as Louis XX, and his son would be Louis XXI.
-The Duke of Anjou and his son are also both related to Marie Antoinette through her brother, Leopold II of Austria.
+In a ironic twist, the Duke of Anjou and his son are also both related to Marie Antoinette through her brother, Leopold II of Austria.